phantomdiorama/shed/README.md

 ## usage

 ```
-shed [url]
+shed [url] <-- add [url] to shed
+shed list  <-- list shedded files
 ```

 ## faq

 **Why not plaintext:** I like being able to easily style the output with css.
-And sometimes I want the images[^1].
+And sometimes I want the images.
 That said, readability-cli can grab just the page text if you want.

-[^1]: yes, they’re subject to eventual link-rot, and no, I’m not concerned
+**Couldn’t this just be a gist:** Yes.
+Yes it could.